brianglass/anastasis/files/friday_matins.md

 Cross-Theotokion.

-Standing by the Cross and grieving, she who gave you birth without seed, cried out, Â‘Alas, my sweetest Child!
+Standing by the Cross and grieving, she who gave you birth without seed, cried out, ‘Alas, my sweetest Child!
 How have you set from my sight?
-How have you been numbered among the dead?Â’
+How have you been numbered among the dead?’

 ****